Mexican automakers want 'essential' industry designation

-MEXICO CITY, March 31 (Reuters) - Mexican car makers are lobbying the government to be designated an essential industry so they can keep part of their nearly one million workers on the job, as measures to the fight coronavirus keep plants idle, the country’s top auto lobby said on Tuesday.
+MEXICO CITY (Reuters) - Mexican car makers are lobbying the government to be designated an essential industry so they can keep part of their nearly one million workers on the job, as measures to the fight coronavirus keep plants idle, the country’s top auto lobby said on Tuesday.

 The coronavirus pandemic, which has killed more than 38,800 people globally, has forced the shutdown of auto plants around the world as governments ask people to stay home.